alexa-js/alexa-app/README.md

 // tell Alexa whether the user's session is over; sessions end by default
 // you can optionally pass a reprompt message response.shouldEndSession(boolean end [, String reprompt] )

+// check if you can use session (read or write) Boolean response.hasSession()

 // set a session variable
 // by defailt, Alexa only persists session variables to the next request